anubhavmishra/build1point0/content/post/iam-joining-hashicorp.md

 That feeling of using a piece of software and it doing exactly want you expected it to, does leave an impression on you.
-I never imagined that I would end up working for a company that creates software that makes people smile everyday.
+I never imagined that I would end up working for a company that creates software that makes people smile every day.
 I am super happy to announce that I am joining HashiCorp as a Developer Advocate.
 I would like to share my thoughts on the whole experience.

 I have worked for [Hootsuite](https://www.hootsuite.com/) for almost four years.
-Yes, that is really long time in “tech” years nowadays.
+Yes, that is a really long time in “tech” years nowadays.
 Over those years I saw the company transform from a startup to *almost* a mature enterprise.
 We all know the technical and people challenges that come with such a transformation.
 Interestingly enough, HashiCorp tools have helped us every step of the way.
 They